ProjectAida/aida/aida/README.txt

 INSTALLATION
 ------------

-1. Move directory 'PoemIdentifier_Full_v1.0' into desired location.
+1. Move directory 'aida/' into desired location.
-2. edit Constants.java in 'src/global'and change filepaths to PoemIdentifier
-   depending on the location of the directory.
-The program uses these filepaths to find the appropriate files.
-3. Place Full size newspaper images into 'data/Newspaper Images'
-4. Pipe the filenames into 'Image_lists/FullImageList.txt'
+2. Run the retrieval by running (without quotes):

+	'python Batch_Retrieval.py <flag> <begin year> <end year>'

+	use <flag> to specify which functions to run. flag = 1 for run build manifest, get images and convert to *.jpg flag = 2 for get images and convert to *.jpg (use if manifest already exists) flag = 3 for build manifest only

+3. Select desired options in using command line arguments in the script files (*.sh) Find the line containing :"java execute/RunProgram <flag1> <flag2> $i" flag1 is used to indicate which version of blurring to use (357, or 5) flag2 is used to indicate whether to use regular blurring or custom blurring
-5. Open a terminal in 'PoemIdentifier_Full_v1.0/' and run the script 'RunAll.sh' by typing './RunAll.sh' into the terminal.
+4. To run entire program, run the script by running the command:

+	'./RunAll.sh'

+   in a terminal (without quotes) while in the parent directory.

+5. To run a different version for a more specific purpose run these scripts

+	'./runImageProcess.sh'
+	'./RunPageSegementation.sh'

 NOTES
 -----